ParedesGab/PP3-my-community-finances-app/README.md

 ![Menu option 3](documentation/website-screenshots/31-user-selection-option3.png)

-*   **Viewing Income and Expense Data:** Users can view all recorded income or expense data in a tabular format.
+*   **Viewing Income and Expense Data:** Users can view all recorded income or expense data (regardless of the month) in a tabular format.

++ This option was created for data transparency.

 + The application retrieves the data from the specified worksheet (Incomes or Expenses) and displays it in a well-formatted table.